My name is Nawal and I go to Bishop Gore School.

 Bigger Heart Zanzibar is a charity which helps orphans and poor children in the rural areas of Zanzibar (Tanzania) with education and health.

-In this picture I was with the children who were selling necklaces and shells.
 It all began when my mother took me on holiday to visit her home town, Zanzibar when I was 7 years old.
 She took me to the Kizimkazi village for a day trip.
 I had no idea what it would be like.

 We went on a boat tour to Dolphin Island.
 When we were boarding, I noticed a few young children around the area selling shells and handmade carved necklaces it looked as if a lot of hard work and effort had gone into making them.
 I realized that the majority of the children were not wearing any shoes and their clothing looked torn.